 The V and Ku bands will be used by the network’s users, while the V and Ka bands will be used to connect to gateways and for tracking, telemetry and control purposes.
 The 7,518 satellites located in very low Earth orbit will use V-band for all purposes.
 Here is a breakdown of the specific frequency bands used by Starlink:

 And what kind of connection parameters will this constellation offer?
-According to SpaceX, users can expect “gigabit speeds” and very low latency at around 20 milliseconds, which is more than sufficient even for playing latency-sensitive online games.
-In contrast, the current satellite internet services are much slower and their main disadvantage is the high latency in hundreds of milliseconds due to the placement of satellites in the geostationary orbit at 35,000 km.
+According to SpaceX, users can expect “gigabit speeds” and very low latency at around 20–50 milliseconds, which is more than sufficient even for playing latency-sensitive online games.
+Eventually, the latency might be reduced below 10 milliseconds.
+In Fall 2019, SpaceX demonstrated the ability of Starlink to provide speeds of 610 Mbit/s to a flying military airplane.
+In contrast, the current satellite internet services are much slower and their main disadvantage is the high latency of approximately 600 milliseconds due to the placement of satellites in the geostationary orbit at 35,000 km.
 This delay is noticable even during normal use, let alone when playing an online shooter.

 Compared to conventional networks, satellites in low Earth orbit have some advantages.
 For one, light travels slower through fiber optic cables than it does in free space (in addition, the terrestrial data must be routed through many intermediate points which may not represent the physically shortest route).
 This means that Starlink should enable faster long distance communication, which might be useful for high-frequency trading and other applications.
 However, until Starlink is up and running, we do not know what kinds of plans will SpaceX offer and what kinds of limits it will set, and we do not yet know the actual speeds and latency that will be achieved in practice.